I found some powerful and surprising insights from my involvement in sexual abuse support groups.

 Some abuse support groups Intentionally merged male and female survivors.

-I was invited to a group that was intentionally designed for mixed-genders to meet together.
+I was invited to a group intentionally designed for mixed-genders to meet together.

 I admit I had some reservations.
 I could see some potential drawbacks based on my own experiences.